You are here

 This is how you apply for a place

-Go the message board on pasningogskole.kk.dk/opslagstavle to find the contact information (in Danish).
+Go to the message board on pasningogskole.kk.dk/opslagstavle to find the contact information (in Danish).

-For further guidance and information on subsidies and more please contact INFO-team on telephone 70 25 06 60, pres 4, or email firstname.lastname@example.org
+For further guidance and information on subsidies and more, please call INFO-team at 70 25 06 60, press 4, or send an email to firstname.lastname@example.org

 3. Private child care institutions

-Private institutions can be nurseries and kindergartens and are run privately.
+Private institutions can be nurseries and kindergartens that are run privately.
 You need to contact them directly to get a place.

 You can find application forms for private day care and private child care in the booklets below.